maximbilan/SwiftHandbook/tips/024_@nonobjc/script.md

-## 024_@nonobjc
+## @nonobjc

 The @onobjc attribute in Swift is used to prevent a method or property from being exposed to the Objective-C runtime.
-This is especially useful when you want to avoid name clashes or ensure that certain parts of your Swift code remain exclusive to Swift, not accessible from Objective-C. In this example, exclusiveGreeting is marked with @nonobjc, meaning it's a Swift-only method and can't be called from Objective-C. The greet method, however, is accessible from both Swift and Objective-C. Happy coding!
+This is especially useful when you want to avoid name clashes or ensure that certain parts of your Swift code remain exclusive to Swift, not accessible from Objective-C. In this example, exclusiveGreeting is marked with @nonobjc, meaning it's a Swift-only method and can't be called from Objective-C. The greet method, however, is accessible from both Swift and Objective-C.

 ```swift
 import Foundation

 class MyClass: NSObject {